kubernetes/enhancements/keps/sig-api-machinery/1281-network-proxy/README.md

 ![API Server Network Proxy Simple Cluster](NetworkProxySimpleCluster.png) The diagram shows API Server’s outgoing traffic flow.
-The user (in blue box), master network (in purple cloud) and a cluster network (in green cloud) are represented.
+The user (in blue box), control plane network (in purple cloud) and a cluster network (in green cloud) are represented.

 The user (blue) initiates communication to the KAS.
 The KAS then initiates connections to other components.
-It could be node/pod/service in cluster networks (red dotted arrow to green cloud), or etcd for storage in the same master network (blue arrow) or mutate the request based on an admission web-hook (red dotted arrow to purple cloud).
+It could be node/pod/service in cluster networks (red dotted arrow to green cloud), or etcd for storage in the same control plane network (blue arrow) or mutate the request based on an admission web-hook (red dotted arrow to purple cloud).
 The KAS handles these cases based on NetworkContext based traffic routing.
 The connectivity proxy should be able to do routing solely based on IP.